Updated on September 11th, 2022

 You can get bees that are overwintered in your area.
 Winter colony losses are significant here in the northeast.
 Colonies that survive a winter in our area have a greater chance of surviving subsequent winters.
 The right genes mean a lot.

 Searching for a local bee supplier will introduce you to local beekeeping associations.
 Association members are another source of information and help.
-Meet other beekeepers with varied experience levels, differing opinions, and maybe make some new friends while you’re at it.
+Meet other beekeepers with varied experience levels, and differing opinions, and maybe make some new friends while you’re at it.

 Shipping is stressful for the bees.
 Lack of temperature controls in transit, and possible shipping delays create risks to the health of your bees, particularly the queen.
 However, with local bees, you just need to pick them up.